 Acronym / Term Meaning

 ADG Australian Code for the Transport of Dangerous Goods by Road & Rail (National Transport Commission, Edition 7.7, 2020)

 AS Australian Standard

 CoC Conditions of Consent

 DPE Department of Planning, and Environment

 ECO Emergency Control Organisation

 EMC Estate Management Company - Entity responsible for management of warehouse operations

 Emergency An event that arises internally or from external sources, which may adversely affect the environment, property, occupants or visitors in a facility and in the surrounding areas, and which requires an immediate response.

 Environmental Incident A set of circumstances resulting in harm, or potential harm, to the environment.
 Environmental incidents include pollution incidents and environmental emergencies.
-Environmental incidents may arise from natural (e.g. storm, wind or bushfire) or human factors.
+Environmental incidents may arise from national (e.g. storm, wind or bushfire) or human factors.

 EPC Emergency Planning Committee

 EPA NSW Environment Protection Authority

+ESR ESR Australia & New Zealand

+FHA Final Hazard Analysis

 HACCP Hazard Analysis of Critical Control Points

 IMEX Import export terminal

 INTS Interstate terminal

 JDLU Joint Defence Logistics Unit

+LPG Liquefied petroleum gas

-MONDC Woolworths Moorebank National Distribution Centre
+MONDC Primary Connect Moorebank National Distribution Centre

-MORDC Woolworths Moorebank Regional Distribution Centre
+MORDC Primary Connect Moorebank Regional Distribution Centre

-Material Harm Material harm is harm that: Involves actual or potential harm to the health or safety of human be to ecosystems that is not trivial, or
+Material Harm Material harm is harm that: Involves actual or potential harm to the health or safety of human beings or to ecosystems that is not trivial, or Results in actual or potential loss or property damage of an amount, or amounts in aggregate, exceeding \$10,000, (such loss includes the reasonable costs and expenses that would be incurred in taking all reasonable and practicable measures to prevent, mitigate or make good harm to the environment).

-MLP Moorebank Logistics Park (now MIP)

-MIP Moorebank Intermodal Precinct (formerly MLP)

-Moorebank Logistics Park Refers to the entire Moorebank intermodal precinct, MPE and MPW

-MPE Moorebank Precinct East

-MPW Moorebank Precinct West

-OEMP Precinct (MPW) Operational Environmental Management Plan

-OTAMP Operational Traffic and Access Management Plan

-PHA Preliminary Hazard Analysis

-PBS 2 vehicles Performance-Based Standards 2 vehicles

-Acronym / Term Meaning

-Pollution Incident A set of circumstances during or as a consequence of which there is or is likely to be a leak, spill or other escape or deposit of a substance, as a result of which pollution has occurred, is occurring or is likely to occur.
+Acronym / Term Meaning MLP Moorebank Logistics Park (now MIP) MIP Moorebank Intermodal Precinct (formerly Moorebank Logistics Park) Moorebank Logistics Park Refers to the entire Moorebank intermodal precinct, MPE and MPW MPE Moorebank Precinct East MPW Moorebank Precinct West OEMP Precinct (MPW) Operational Environmental Management Plan OTAMP Operational Traffic and Access Management Plan PBS 2 vehicles Performance-Based Standards 2 vehicles Pollution Incident A set of circumstances during or as a consequence of which there is or is likely to be a leak, spill or other escape or deposit of a substance, as a result of which pollution has occurred, is occurring or is likely to occur.
 It includes an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances involving only the emission of any noise (POEO Act).

-SDS Safety Data Sheet

-SGS Special goods store

-SSD State significant development

-WH5 The warehouse known as the MORDC Warehouse, identified as Warehouse 5 in the plan titled 'Precinct Modification Plan - Proposed' (Drawing No MORDC-SK-A-0-9402, Revision G), prepared by Bell Architecture and dated 16 October 2020)

-WH6 The warehouse known as the MONDC Warehouse, identified as Warehouse 6 in the plan titled 'Precinct Modification Plan - Proposed' (Drawing No MORDC-SK-A-0-9402, Revision G), prepared by Bell Architecture and dated 16 October 2020)

-WOEP Warehouse Operation Emergency Plan
+SDS Safety Data Sheet SGS Special goods store SSD State significant development Warehouse JR and JN Distribution Precinct The premises occupied by Warehouse JR and JN, and associated facilities, structures, and other development elements WH5 The warehouse known as the MORDC Warehouse or Warehouse JR, identified as Warehouse 5 in the plan titled 'Precinct Modification Plan - Proposed' (Drawing No MORDC-SK-A-0-9402, Revision G), prepared by Bell Architecture and dated 16 October 2020) WH6 The warehouse known as the MONDC Warehouse or Warehouse JN, identified as Warehouse 6 in the plan titled 'Precinct Modification Plan - Proposed' (Drawing No MORDC-SK-A-0-9402, Revision G), prepared by Bell Architecture and dated 16 October 2020) WOEP Warehouse Operation Emergency Plan